drxiangma/EnzPlacer/README.md

 ## 4) Inference (real data)

-The reference CSV `data/reference/train_unseen.csv` is included in the repo.
-Download the precomputed reference embeddings from https://doi.org/10.5281/zenodo.18109547 and place the file at `data/reference/train_unseen_embeddings.pt`.
+Download the reference CSV and precomputed embeddings from https://doi.org/10.5281/zenodo.18110452 and place them at:

+- `data/reference/train_unseen.csv`
+- `data/reference/train_unseen_embeddings.pt`

 Then run inference (the downloaded reference embeddings already include IDs and EC labels, so `--train_data` is optional):